Cost & Coverage

 Life insurance companies largely set the price of policies through the underwriting process.
-Here, they determine how risky an applicant is to insure by using:
+This is where they determine how risky an applicant is to insure by using:

 At the end, the underwriter will assign a classification to you that determines your policy cost.

-There isn’t anything you can do to change what happens in the underwriting process, but knowing what insurance companies are looking for can help you make the right choices in life to lower your insurance costs.
+There isn’t anything you can do to change what happens in the underwriting process, but knowing beforehand what insurance companies look for can help you take steps to lower your insurance costs.
 For example, a health condition like diabetes can result in more expensive life insurance.
 But with certain steps to manage your condition, like taking the proper medication or treatments, insurance carriers may lower your premiums.

-That’s why the best life insurance company for you is usually the one that will be most accommodating to your health situation and offer the most competitive rates.
+These differences between companies are why the best life insurance company for you is usually the one that is most accommodating to your health situation.
 Going with the wrong one can cost you thousands of dollars over the decades you own the policy.

-Taking all of the above into account — insurance coverage amount, type of policy, different companies — can feel overwhelming.
+Taking all of the above into account — coverage amount, type of policy, company differences — can feel overwhelming.
 But if you want the best insurance rates, it’s also crucial to compare quotes for different plans.
-But it’s crucial to do so, because comparing life insurance quotes can save you up to 40% by making sure you’re getting the best deal.
+Comparing life insurance quotes can save you up to 40%.

 The easiest way to quickly compare quotes from multiple insurance carriers is with an automated process like Policygenius.
-Otherwise you will need to do all of the above and figure out what type of insurance you need, the death benefit size, which company is best for a given health situation, and more, and then go to each company individually, write down their offers, and compare manually.
+Otherwise you will need to do all of the above — figure out what type of insurance you need, the death benefit size, which company is best for a given health situation, and more — and then go to each company individually, write down their offers, and compare manually.
 And if you do it manually, you’ll still need to apply through the insurance carrier, another thing Policygenius helps you do quickly and without putting you through a confusing online application.

 Policygenius’ editorial content is not written by an insurance agent.
 It’s intended for informational purposes and should not be considered legal or financial advice.
 Consult a professional to learn what financial products are right for you.